 - JPS Health Network Human Resources Portal Application

-- The Human Resources Portal Application for the PGY1 Pharmacy Residency position will be posted in mid-November and located within the "Careers" section of the JPS website.
+- The Human Resources portal application for the PGY1 Pharmacy Residency position will be posted in mid-November and can be found in the "Careers" section of the JPS website.
+Please apply to either Pharmacy Resident 1st Year posting (Requisition Number 26712 or Requisition Number 26713) using the following link.
+Click here

 Applicants selected for an interview will be contacted by the Residency Program Director.
 Interviews are traditionally held during the month of February.

 Medical and Dental insurance is offered for residents and immediate family members.
 Vision coverage will be available for self-purchase by the resident.
 JPS Health Network also provides disability and professional liability coverage.

 Paid Time Off (PTO)